 Funds-flow reports do not fit the worksheet.
-They appear to relate to tabulations made from the layers of journal entries - the 'other ends' of cash entries for cash-flow reporting, for instance.
+They appear to relate to tabulations made from journal entries - the 'other ends' of cash entries for cash-flow reporting, for instance.

 Other logic difficulties may be alleviated with this layer design.
 Financial Accounting appears to be oriented toward ledgers while Managerial Accounting appears to be oriented toward activities or events - the stuff of journal entries.

-This index changes the single-entry vs. double-entry debate.
-The Data-Pattern Index automates the whole double-entry journal rather than the single-entry posting.
+This index changes the hundred-year-old single-entry vs. double-entry debate.
+The Data-Pattern Index automates the whole double-entry journal instead of single-entry posting.
 Double-entry logic can now be preserved in computer form .